-Train from industry experts to provide important patient care as an ultrasound technician in the Diagnostic Medical Sonography program.
+Train from industry experts to provide important patient care as a Sonographer in Ultrasound Technology in the Diagnostic Medical Sonography program.

 Diagnostic Medical Sonography involves using ultrasound equipment to use high-frequency sound waves to capture images of body organs, masses and fetuses at various stages of pregnancy.
 Sonographers are important members of a patient care team, assessing patients and ensuring accurate information is provided to the physician to confirm a diagnosis.
 Graduates will find themselves working in a hospital or private clinic setting.

-A full time condensed, 80-week program, the Diagnostic Medical Sonography program is offered as a blended learning program, combining face-to-face instruction, with structured online learning components, allowing students to balance life commitments while advancing their education.
+A full time condensed, 80-week program, combining face-to-face instruction, with structured online learning components.
 This program has extensive on campus clinical training as well as hospital and clinic-based practicum placements (see below).

 Students will learn everything from important anatomy and patient care to proper equipment-use, quality imaging and proper procedures for scanning.
 Small class sizes and a practicum component allow for a more focused learning environment for students to hone their skills and succeed in the profession.